arielgee/Lizard/.misc/tasks.md

     * NOTE: Still checking the button value in onClick to support old versions.
 * Remove the 'Options' caption in preferences for Fx v68 and up.
 Page layout was changed and the caption is redundent.
 * fix menu outside view port when right click is near buttom window edge
+* remove the 'Open Options Page' from toolbar menu for Fx vXX and up.
+Mozilla added the 'Manage Extension'  => NO!
+In v68 the 'Manage Extension' opens the Details tab and not the 'Options'
 ---

 ## To-Do
 --------------
-* remove the 'Open Options Page' from toolbar menu for Fx vXX and up.
-Mozilla added the 'Manage Extension'
-    * Maybe NOT? in v68 the 'Manage Extension' opens the Details tab